mossbanay/vectrekker/README.md

 sync them to a vector database (for example, [Pinecone]).
 You can use it (for example) to index your notes for use with an LLM chain.

+The current tokenizer is `cl100k_base` and the current embedding model used is `text-embedding-ada-002` from OpenAI.

 ## Quick-start guide

 ```bash